laracasts/Commander/readme.md

 This package gives you an easy way to leverage commands and domain events in your Laravel projects.

+> Laravel 5 users: this package is no longer required, as the framework includes its own flexible command bus out of the box.

 ## Installation

 Per usual, install Commander through Composer.